 Fingal’s Cave and Staffa, Isle of Mull

-Island in Isle of Mull
+Island near Isle of Mull

-Staffa Ahead
+Staffa ahead

 GNU 1.2 / Hartmut Josi Bennöhr